Launch Your First Supplement in the US & EU: A Product Guide

 2. Choose a Product Format That Matches Your Launch Stage

-The supplement format affects cost, MOQ, timeline, packaging, shipping, and customer perception.
+Format affects cost, MOQ, timeline, packaging, shipping, and customer perception.

 Common beginner-friendly formats include: